 To comply with a prior court ruling and avoid chilling California’s labor market, AB5 carved out more than three dozen industry exemptions covering a variety of professional services providers (such as online freelancers like graphic designers and writers), highly paid professionals (such as physicians and attorneys), and certain beauty and personal care professionals (such as barbers).

 Gig economy employers, many of whom are based in California, were AB5’s primary targets.
 Due in part to the high number of carve-outs, the two rideshare giants immediately indicated they’d refuse to abide by the law.
 Uber and Postmates filed suit to quash the law, though their efforts suffered a major blow in February 2020, when, according to Reuters, a federal judge refused to stop the law from taking effect while the case proceeded.

-Since AB5’s passage, California legislators have proposed dozens of modifications and add-ons to the law.
+Although Proposition 22 lessened the urgency of their efforts, California legislators have continued to propose modifications and add-ons to AB5 since the law’s passage.
 Most are Republican-sponsored bills unlikely to make it through the Democratic-controlled California Legislature or win favor with the state’s Democratic governor, according to Bloomberg Law.
 The Sacramento Bee describes some of these proposals, including Senate Minority Leader Shannon Grove’s “repeal and replace” bill that would supplant AB5’s regime with a much stricter employment test and Assemblyman Kevin Kiley’s proposal to repeal the law without replacing it.